Conditions in reception facilities

 Asylum seekers are allowed to go outside whenever they want, until 22:00.
 All Regional Centres except Timișoara have a prayer room where residents can practice their religion.[11]

-AIDRom stated that the Romanian language classes were held mainly in physical format, respecting the protection measures and social distancing.
+AIDRom stated that the Romanian language classes were held in person, respecting the protection measures and social distancing.
 They continued in this format due to the limited possibilities of asylum seekers to have access to a mobile phone for online courses.
-Where beneficiaries had access to an electronic device, the courses were held online.[12]
+Where beneficiaries had access to an electronic device, the courses were held online.[35]

-Social and community workers in the centres organise different activities for both adults and children.
-In 2020, these activities were held in smaller groups and outside, when possible.
+Social and community workers in the centres organise different activities for both adults and children

-• Daily educational-recreational program for children in accommodation centers
+• Daily educational-recreational program for children in accommodation centres.- In Timișoara these are not organised as there are no children

 • Facilitating access to education and cultural accommodation